-This web page presents the ongoing research activity at the Université catholique de Louvain in the field of railway systems.
+This web page presents the ongoing research activity at the UCLouvain in the field of railway systems.
 By following the various links, you will learn more about our projects dealing with railway vehicles and infrastructure.
 You will also find details on the equipment and services we provide.

 Who are we?

-Our team is composed of scientists, researchers and technicians of the institute of Mechanics, Materials and Civil engineering of the Université catholique de Louvain.
+Our team is composed of scientists, researchers and technicians of the institute of Mechanics, Materials and Civil engineering (iMMC) of the UCLouvain.
 Thanks to our strong and ongoing collaboration with railway companies, vehicle dynamics, passenger comfort, track stability, suspension design, actuation performances, etc. are all topics that have initiated and largely directed our research priorities, educational goals and experimental developments.

 What are we doing?